mustavikhan05/course-finder/tasks.md

 ## 5. Testing & Refinement

-- [ ] Test with real NSU webpage to verify scraping works correctly
+- [x] Test with real NSU webpage to verify scraping works correctly (May 15, 2023)
 - [x] Create test cases for various filter combinations (May 10, 2023)
 - [x] Add error handling for network issues or website changes (May 10, 2023)
 - [x] Create mock data for testing when actual website is unavailable (May 10, 2023)